 A relatively large number of people in Royalton telecommute to their jobs.
 Overall, about 15.13% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The population of Royalton is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.86% of adults in Royalton have a bachelor's degree or even advanced degree.
+The education level of Royalton citizens is very high relative to the national average among all cities (21.84%): 37.86% of adults in Royalton have a bachelor's degree or even advanced degree.

 The per capita income in Royalton in 2022 was $59,352, which is wealthy relative to Vermont and the nation.
 This equates to an annual income of $237,408 for a family of four.
 However, Royalton contains both very wealthy and poor people as well.